sandhyavenky/Employee_Assignment/README.md

+# Welcome to GitHub Desktop!

+This is your README.
+READMEs are where you can communicate what your project is and how to use it.

+Write your name on line 6, save it, and then head back to GitHub Desktop.
+Sandhya

 # Employee - CRUD Operations

 Simple Employee Record maintaining details with React.js,Node.js with ExpressJS and AWS Dynamo DB with IDE being VScode